-We generally invest in securities that would be rated below investment grade if they were rated by rating agencies.
-Below investment grade securities, which are often referred to as "high yield" or "junk," have speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
+We generally invest in securities that would be rated below investment grade if they were rated.
+Below investment grade securities, which are often referred to as "high yield" or "junk," have speculative characteristics with respect to our capacity to pay interest and repay principal.